WalletConnect/walletconnect-docs/docs/specs/clients/push/push-subscription.md

 ## Push Proposal

-To learn more about the push proposal flow please vist [Push Proposal](./push-proposal.md)
+To learn more about the push proposal flow please visit [Push Proposal](./push-proposal.md)

 ## Push Subscribe